BenoitPrmt/CasseBrique/README.md

 # Access
 $ cd CasseBrique

-# Launch the project with VSCode Live Server or other web server
+# Launch the project with VSCode Live Server or launch the index.html file in browser
 ```

 ## :memo: License ##